doofinder/llm_composer/README.md

   def run_custom_chat() do
     # Define a conversation history with user and assistant messages
     messages = [
-      %LlmComposer.Message{type: :user, content: "What is the Roman Empire?"},
+      LlmComposer.Message.new(:user, "What is the Roman Empire?"),
-      %LlmComposer.Message{type: :assistant, content: "The Roman Empire was a period of ancient Roman civilization with an autocratic government."},
-      %LlmComposer.Message{type: :user, content: "When did it begin?"}
+      LlmComposer.Message.new(:assistant, "The Roman Empire was a period of ancient Roman civilization with an autocratic government."), LlmComposer.Message.new(:user, "When did it begin?")
     ]

     {:ok, res} = LlmComposer.run_completion(@settings, messages)